Participation of women in the Olympics: 1920–1928

 In 1920, 65 women competed at the Games.
 Archery was added back into the programme.

 A record 135 female athletes competed at Paris 1924.
-At the 1924 Summer Olympics held the same year in Paris, women's fencing made its debut with Dane, Ellen Osiier winning the inaugural gold.
+At the 1924 Summer Olympics held the same year in Paris, women's fencing made its debut with Dane Ellen Osiier winning the inaugural gold.
 Archery was again removed from the programme of sports.
-Dorothy Margaret Stuart was the first woman to gain a medal in the Arts, winning silver in Mixed Literature.
+Dorothy Margaret Stuart was the first woman to gain a medal in the arts, winning silver in mixed literature.

-In 1924 the first Winter Olympics also took place, with women competing only in the figure skating.
+In 1924, the first Winter Olympics also took place, with women competing only in figure skating.
 Herma Szabo became the first ever female Winter Olympic champion when she won the ladies' singles competition.

 At the 1928 Winter Olympics in St Moritz, no changes were made to any female events.
 Fifteen year old Sonja Henie won her inaugural of three Olympic gold medals.
+The 800 meters, which had just been opened to women and was won by Lina Radke in 1928 (on the right in the photograph), was forbidden to them until 1960 because it was considered unsuitable for women.
+This year also marked an increase in women's participation from less than 5% of the total number of athletes in previous years to 10% in 1928.

 At the Summer Games of the same year, women's athletics and gymnastics made their debut.
 In athletics, women competed in the 100 metres, 800 metres, 4 × 100 metres relay, high jump and discus throw.
 The 800-metre race was controversial as many competitors were reportedly exhausted or unable to complete the race.
 Consequently, the IOC decided to drop the 800 metres from the programme; it was not reinstated until 1960.
 Halina Konopacka of Poland became the first female Olympic champion in athletics by winning the discus throw.
 At the gymnastics competition, the host Dutch team won the first gold medal for women in the sport.
 Tennis was removed from the program.

 1932–1936

-For the 1932 Summer Olympics, held in Los Angeles, the javelin throw and 80 meters hurdles were added.
-At the 1936 Winter Games in Garmisch-Partenkirchen, women competed in the alpine skiing combined event for the first time, with German Christl Cranz winning the gold medal.
-At the 1936 Summer Olympics held in Berlin, gymnastics returned to the programme for women.
+The 1932 Summer Olympics in Los Angeles were pivotal, debuting the javelin throw and the 80 meters hurdles, which expanded the athletic landscape.
+A significant highlight was Babe Didrikson Zaharias, an American athlete who won two gold medals in the 80m hurdles and javelin and a silver medal in the high jump, drawing considerable attention to women's athletics.
+Four years later, at the 1936 Winter Games in Garmisch-Partenkirchen, women competed in the alpine skiing combined event for the first time, with German athlete Christl Cranz securing the inaugural gold medal.
+The 1936 Summer Olympics in Berlin reintroduced gymnastics to the women's program.
+Additionally, Dutch sprinter Fanny Blankers-Koen won four gold medals in the 100 meters, 200 meters, 4x100 meter relay, and 4x400 meter relay.